Throughout the years of running all different types of online businesses I’ve made quite a few mistakes.

 - Distracts you…duh!

 - Limits your focus and allotment of brain power

 - Pulls you in different directions

-So the moral of the story is that for me doing too many projects at one time cost me a lot of money.
-It made me distracted, pulled me in all kinds of directions, cluttered my brain and a whole host of other things causing me to lose time, money and a cause of stress/frustration.
+So the moral of the story is that for me, doing too many projects at one time cost me a lot of money.
+It made me distracted, pulled me in all kinds of directions, cluttered my brain, and a whole host of other things, causing me to be stressed/frustrated and also lose time and money.